 This Sender ID is like the previous long-code option, only that there is a little more variety in the short-code types:

-Due to the global nature, there are a variety of different measures taken by the mobile network operators to regulate the messaging.
+Due to the global nature, there are a variety of different measures taken by the mobile network operators to regulate the text messaging.

-A lot of the operators have incorporated their own business processes, restrictions and regulations in every aspect of the text message, from the Sender ID and content restrictions to the process of how messages can be submitted to their networks.
+A lot of the operators have incorporated their own business processes, restrictions and regulations in every aspect of the text message, from the Sender ID and content restrictions to the process of how text messages can be submitted to their networks.

 As the variety and the number of different regulations is quite high, we will outline a few of the more common ones: